nekromoth/cpu/README.md

     @ 0xFFEE
 ---

+### Identifiers
+Identifiers should start with a letter and subsequent characters can be alphanumeric or a UNDERLINE(_).

+	identifier			# valid
+	Identifier
+	Id3nt1f13r

+	1dentifier			# invalid
+	identifier$!"§
+	i den ti fier
+---

 ### Labels
 Labels assign a 16bit (relative) address to an identifer.
-The identifier should start with a letter and subsequent characters can be alphanumeric.

 	<identifier>:
 		<instuction> <label>

 	loop:
 		jmp loop
----

-### Data-directives
-Data-directives prefixed by a DOLLAR-SIGN($) followed by a SPACE( ), allocate data (literals) in file-memory.
-The end of the data-directive will be indicated trough either a COMMENT or a NEWLINE.
-Literals are sperated by a COMMA(,).

-	$ <literal>, <literal>, ..., <literal>

-	$ "Hello World", 0
 ---

 ### Constants